maxtsh/intersection_observer/README.md

 Whenever the target meets a threshold specified for the IntersectionObserver, the callback is invoked.
-The callback receives a list of IntersectionObserverEntry objects and the observer You can define this callback inside the IntersectionObserver() instance or out side like below function callback(enteries, observer) {
+The callback receives a list of IntersectionObserverEntry objects and the observer You can define this callback inside the IntersectionObserver() instance or out side like below

+function callback(enteries, observer) {
 enteries.forEach((entry) => {
-Each entry describes an intersection change for one observed target element: entry.boundingClientRect entry.intersectionRatio entry.intersectionRect entry.isIntersecting entry.rootBounds
+//Each entry describes an intersection change for one observed
-entry.target
-entry.time
+//target element:
+//entry.boundingClientRect
+//entry.intersectionRatio
+//entry.intersectionRect
+//entry.isIntersecting
+//entry.rootBounds
+//entry.target
+//entry.time

     if (entry.intersectionRatio > 0.5) {
       Do something with entry.target or ...